 I have been personally impacted over the years.
 I have lost friends and family to violence.
 I have had family members impacted by drug use.
 You may be able to relate and have similar experiences and stories to mine.
 Our solutions must go beyond enforcement and prosecution and get at the heart of the issues that are connected to our communities, families and friendships.

-George Chahal is Calgary city councillor for Ward 5 and is bringing forward a notice of motion to create a public safety task force at the Feb.
+George brought forward a notice of motion to create a public safety task force at the 2020 Feb.
 3 council meeting.